 Investigation according to the Discrimination Act

 According to the Discrimination Act, the university is obliged to investigate cases of harassment or sexual harassment reported to one of the representatives of the university.
-The investigation is carried out centrally by the university's Coordinator for Equal Treatment of Students.
+The investigation is carried out centrally by University Administration.
 The responsibility for the investigation applies both if you feel offended by an employee or another student.
 At Stockholm University, we investigate according to the same procedures when a student or applicant experiences a form of discrimination other than harassment.
 An investigation is conducted as follows:

 In order to make a report, it is sufficient that you tell a representative of the university that the harassment, in your opinion, is covered by the Discrimination Act and was connected with your studies here at the university.
 To communicate your experience of the harassment as clearly as possible, write down what happened and state how the harassment was consistent with the definition in the Discrimination Act (as in, which form of harassment).
 You can also get help from the Student Union with writing the report.

-The investigation will be conducted by the Coordinator for Equal Treatment.
+The investigation will be conducted by University Administration.
 The person in charge will keep you and other involved parties informed about the progress of the investigation and the university’s decision.
 Normally, the people who are reported for harassment are contacted so they can give their version of the events.
 This can take the form of an interview or as a written statement.
 The investigation shall be factual and objective.

 The person in charge should listen to your requests about how to handle the case and which steps are to be taken, if any.
 You can also contact the Student Union since they can provide support during the investigation.
 The student representatives can also accompany you to eventual meetings.
 You can request the investigation to be stopped at any time.
 The university will not investigate cases of harassment against the victim’s will if it causes them further personal humiliation or discomfort.
 If the investigation is stopped, the university shall nevertheless take steps to prevent the harassment from continuing, although the possibilities for taking steps will be limited if not based on the event in question.